SAP/jenkins-library/documentation/docs/scenarios/gCTS_Scenario.md

-# Set up a pipeline-based ABAP development and testing process using Git-Enabled Change and Transport System.
+# Set up a Pipeline-Based ABAP Development and Testing Process Using Git-Enabled Change and Transport System.

-!!! caution "Current limitations"
 For current information about gCTS, see SAP Note [Central Note for Git-enabled Change and Transport System (gCTS)](https://launchpad.support.sap.com/#/notes/2821718)

 ## Introduction